JesseEarley/accessibilitytoolbar/README.md

-# Accessibility Toolbar - CSS Grid Brand
+# Accessibility Toolbar - CSS Grid Branch

 The Accessibility Toolbar is a small front-end tool to help make a website more accessible for users.
 It includes:
 * Grayscale